2005 Virginia gubernatorial election: Campaign

 Kilgore resigned as attorney general in February 2005 to run for governor (as is the convention in Virginia) and easily won the primary election against Warrenton Mayor George B. Fitch to become the Republican nominee.
 In the general election, he ran against Democratic nominee Tim Kaine, the lieutenant governor of Virginia, and State Senator Russ Potts, a pro-choice Republican who ran as an independent candidate.
 Early in the race, Kilgore showed solid leads of ten points or more in the polls, but Kaine steadily closed the gap and ultimately defeated Kilgore by a margin of 52% to 46%.

 Kilgore's campaign was at times criticized for taking steps to avoid debates; Kilgore refused to debate Potts for the majority of the campaign, at times leaving Kaine and Potts to debate each other in his absence.
 He agreed to debate only with Kaine, and only if the footage could not be aired in campaign commercials.
 During this debate, he refused to answer whether or not he would make abortion a crime.
-This apparent public moderation of his previously open and hard-line stance on abortion troubled some of his conservative supporters.
+This apparent public moderation of his previously open and hardline stance on abortion troubled some of his conservative supporters.